 The reason that we describe the strength of our products this way is that it provides the customer with the total hemp extract amount used as well as the strength of the extract also.
 While some other suppliers may only describe their products strength as a percentage of the total product volume (e.g 2.5%, 5% or 10% for example), this will not tell you how much full spectrum extract in total (if any) is actually used.

 Other suppliers may also only state the total amount of hemp extract used (e.g 1000mg or 2000mg for example), but then choose to omit the strength of that extract also.
 We actually do both and have explained this as clearly as we can in both our legal notices and also our product page.
 Each of our oils and extracts Certificates of Analysis (COA’s) are also available to be viewed and can be found here.

 The fact remains that everyone is in a different place and will react differently to CBD.
 A serving size or dosage of CBD will differ for each person.
 It is best to start small and then gradually increase until you experience the desired result.
-It is not thought to be possible to overdose on CBD, however it is generally recommended that you should start at a minimum dosage of 20mg per day and not to exceed a maximum dosage of 160mg per day on average.
+It is not thought to be possible to overdose on CBD, however it is now generally recommended that you should start at a minimum dosage of 20mg per day and not to exceed a maximum dosage of 100mg per day on average.